 I also have a long-standing interest in human evolutionary psychology.
 Here is a an excellent introduction to evolutionary psychology specifically geared to understanding the evolution of violence in humans and other animals, including especially intraspecific violence.

 I am a member of the University of New Mexico's Human Evolutionary Behavioral Sciences faculty.
 Generally, I am interested in developing evolutionarily principled conceptual models of human intrapsychic organization.
 I am especially fascinated by the adaptive function(s) of conscious experience.
 I seek fuller understanding of how unconscious information processing and regulatory mechanisms dynamically and "transparently," on a moment-to-moment basis, influence the cocktail of subjective and objective content and emotional colorings of our conscious experience.
-As a window into the organization and regulation of subjective experience, and as a fascinating phenomenon in and of itself, the evolution of religiosity is a special interest (see the link to my current course at the top of the page).
+As a window into the organization and regulation of subjective experience, and as a fascinating phenomenon in and of itself, the evolution of religiosity is a longstanding special interest of mine.
+See the link to my "Evolution of Religiosity" course, now approximately in its 10th or 12th edition, at the top of this page.

 The Evolution of Religiosity

-My work with humans mostly has been on a theoretical level, although several of my doctoral students have done empirical research on Homo sapiens' evolutionary psychology.
-However, I am now personally engaged in human research, making a first attempt to compare the explanatory power of my adaptationist "informational boundaries hypothesis" for the evolution of religion versus the adaptationist "pathogen hypothesis" of my colleagues Drs.
-Randy Thornhill, Corey Fincher, and others.
+My research on humans mostly has been on a theoretical level, although several of my doctoral students have done empirical research on human evolutionary psychology.
+However, I am now personally deeply engaged in human research, making a first attempt to compare the explanatory power of my adaptationist "Informational Boundaries Hypothesis" for the evolution of religion versus the likewise adaptationist "Parasite-Stress Theory of Human Values and Sociality" largely attributable to my esteemed colleagues Drs.
+Randy Thornhill and Corey Fincher.